TimJonsson/api-testing/README.md

-# api-testing using SuperTest, Mocha and Chai
+Api-testing using SuperTest, Mocha and Chai